how many hours fasting for blood test

 The length of time you need to fast before a blood test depends on the specific test your doctor has ordered.
 For most common blood tests, the standard is typically between 8 to 12 hours.
 It is always best to confirm the exact fasting requirements with your doctor or the laboratory staff to ensure your results are accurate.

-What If I Accidentally Eat or Drink During My Fast?
+What If You Accidentally Eat or Drink During the Fast?

-When Can I Eat and Drink Normally Again After the Test?
+When Can You Eat Again After a Blood Test?

 How Soon Should You Drink Water Before a Blood Test?